 Pricing used furniture can be difficult.
 It's hard to know how much buyers are willing to pay for a specific type of furniture as well as how well your own piece compares to similar furniture on the market.
-All furniture depreciates in value after it has seen some use, and not all used furniture sells easily, especially upholstered pieces.
+All furniture depreciates in value after it has seen some use, and not all used furniture sells easily especially upholstered pieces.
 Researching the kinds of used furniture that sell best can help.

 Once you've set a price for your furniture and listed it for sale, be prepared to negotiate on the price because buyers will always have an idea about how much they want to pay for used furniture.
 Always look at your furniture from a buyer’s point of view, and price your pieces accordingly.

-Consider the Furniture's Quality
+Consider the Quality

-The quality of your used furniture is a good guide to determining its price.
+The quality of your used furniture is a good guide for determining its price.
 A well-made piece of furniture that is constructed from quality materials will stand up to use over an extended period of time.
 Premium woods, such as mahogany, will fetch higher prices than run-of-the-mill wood species.
 At the other end of the spectrum, a badly made piece that can fall apart easily will be difficult to sell at a high price.

-In general, the quality and condition of furniture is more important than its uniqueness.
+In general, the quality and condition of furniture are more important than its uniqueness.
 A customer will happily pay a better price for a well-made piece.
 An antique that is in bad condition might not be viewed as valuable.

 Size matters when you're selling your used furniture because it determines an item's usefulness.
 Furniture that is too large can be problematic to sell.
 Custom-made furniture also can be challenging to unload unless buyers are looking for the same type of piece or similar special features of the custom design.